-The Full Council meeting is recommended to:
+The Finance and general Services Committee is recommended to:

 1. Note the contents of this report and the Draft Budget 2026/27 2.
-Approve the Revenue Budget of £1,007,621 3.
 Support the proposed Contingency and Earmarked Reserves allocations totalling £383,072, recognising this as an excellent approach to capital planning that uses existing balances effectively.
-4. Approve the Total Budget (including reserves) of £1,390,693 5.
-Note that the required precept to fund this budget is £1,067,343, representing a 3% increase 6.
+3. Approve the Revenue Budget of £1,007,621 for recommendation to Full Council 4.
+Approve the Total Budget (including reserves) of £1,390,693 for recommendation to Full Council 5.
+Note that the required precept to fund this budget is £1,067,343, representing a 3% increase (subject to NCC Council Tax Support scheme confirmation) 6.
 Note the council tax impact of £3.82 per annum for Band D properties and £2.54 per annum for Band A properties.
+7. Recommend the Draft Budget 2026/27 to Full Council for approval on 27th January 2026